Preparing our children for the challenges of today, and tomorrow

 The global north is about to go through some seismic shifts in society and how we engage with each other at least across borders.
 Suddenly the early 20th century invention of passports has potentially become an indicator of life possibilities.
 Surely the purpose of passports isn’t to ensure a sufficient population of poor people or the people left behind on the Titanic?

 Thanks for reading, feel welcome to comment, add to the conversation and share on social media.
-If you tap the heart button I will feel joy.
+If you tap the clap button I will feel joy.